2010 NCAA Division I men's basketball tournament: First round

 Second-seeded Villanova survived a scare in Providence, needing overtime to beat Robert Morris, 73–70.
 Scottie Reynolds was kept from the starting lineup for undisclosed reasons (Coach Jay Wright said he wanted to make a "teaching point"), and even though he scored 20 points, he only made 2 of 15 shots from the field.
 Mezie Nwigwe had a chance to send the game to a second overtime for the Colonials, but missed a 3-pointer as time ran out.
-Villanova plays Saint Mary's of California in the second round.
+Villanova played Saint Mary's of California in the second round.
 The Gaels beat Richmond, 80–71, advancing for the first time in over 50 years.

 Contributing to the Big East Conference's woes on day one of the tournament was Notre Dame's 51–50 loss to Old Dominion in New Orleans.
 The Fighting Irish opened the second half with a 30–22 lead before the Monarchs went on a 9–0 run to take the lead.
 The game remained close until the end, when Notre Dame's Carleton Scott attempted a 3-point basket that ended up rattling around the rim before falling out.
 A putback from Luke Harangody at the buzzer was not enough for the Irish.
 Old Dominion advanced to face Baylor in the round of 32.
 In a close game with Sam Houston State, the Bears used an 8–0 run in the final minutes to take the 68–59 victory.

 Arkansas-Pine Bluff won the play-in game on March 16, 2010, by beating Winthrop, 61–44.
 But they proved to be no match for the No. 1-seed Duke Blue Devils, who blew the Golden Lions out, 73–44, in Jacksonville.
 Kyle Singler had 22 points and 10 rebounds for Duke, who led 39–20 at the break.
 Duke advanced to face California in the second round.
 The Golden Bears rode a rollercoaster with Louisville, leading the Cardinals by 18 before having their lead cut to 6, then pulling back out to a 14-point advantage before Louisville brought it back to within 4.
 But Cal ended the game with a 15–4 run to win, 77–62.

 Finally, in Spokane, the fourth-seeded Purdue Boilermakers had a go of it with upset specialist Siena, trailing the Saints 32–29 at halftime before racing to a 14-point lead to open the second half.
 Siena would pull within 3 with just over a minute remaining, but Purdue held on for the 72–64 win, spoiling the predictions of some fans and even President Barack Obama that Siena would make the Boilers their latest victim.
 They advanced to play Texas A&M, who defeated Utah State, 69–53, behind 19 points from freshman Khris Middleton.